 - copy of your passport

-* If you already have an F-1 visa and Form I-20 and are currently studying in the US, you must still complete the Student Visa Information Form, as well as provide copies of your immigration documents (passport, F-1 visa, and Form I-20).
+* If you already have an F-1 visa and Form I-20 and are currently studying in the US, you must still provide copies of your immigration documents (passport, F-1 visa, and Form I-20).

 Application Deadline: April 13, 2018

-The 2018 deadline for the Student Visa Information Form is April 13, 2018.
+The 2018 deadline for Pre-College international student applicants is April 13.
 Given the lengthy processing time within governmental agencies responsible for visas, we strongly encourage you to submit your online application, forms, and all required fees as early as possible–before the deadline.
 Please contact your local US Consulate or Embassy with any questions regarding visas.
 You may also visit the SEVP website.